GuillaumePressiat/whereismymap/README.md

 How to make specific shapefiles on the go for some french data (postal code, ATIH geo-codes or other INSEE levels) when you need it.

-![A preview of Brest and the surrounding area](docs/assets/focus_brest.png)
+![A preview of Brest and the surrounding area](docs/assets/focus_brest.png) *A preview of Brest and the surrounding area*

 See [here](outputs/bretagne.pdf) for a complete file and its legend.

 <br>

-![Regroupment of INSEE codes by postal codes - ex: Landivisiau](docs/assets/focus_rgp_postal_landivisiau.png)
+![Regroupment of INSEE codes by postal codes - ex: Landivisiau](docs/assets/focus_rgp_postal_landivisiau.png) *Regroupment of INSEE codes by postal codes - ex: Landivisiau*

 ## Context